Darlene503/roboger/README.md

 by Darlene Duyn

-Here's a website that is designed to return specific predefined words and phrases in place of numerical values."
+Here's a website that is designed to return specific predefined words and phrases in place of numerical values.
+For some fun, please presa play on the audio function!

 -Technologies Used-